processing/art-plus-code/_pages/contact.md

 classes: wide
 ---

-For more information about the Art+Code program, please visit the [information page](https://processingfoundation.org/education/artpluscode) on the [Processing Foundation](https://processingfoundation.org/) website.
+For more information about the Art + Code program and who to contact, please visit the [Processing Foundation's Art + Code information page](https://processingfoundation.org/education/artpluscode).